 ELIGIBILITY: Student must have a diploma or alternative diploma from Sprague High School, meet the application criteria and submit all requested information by the deadline.

 HOW TO USE: The scholarship is a one year, potentially renewable scholarship of an amount to be determined by the selection committee.
 The scholarship may be used for conventional academic purposes such as tuition, fees, room and board and/or books.
 In honor of Connor’s passions and creativity, the scholarship may also be used for those items necessary to get into and stay in post-secondary education.
 For example, purchase of tools for a professional technical program, certification classes, or transportation.

 SCHOLARSHIP LEGACY: The Connor James Memorial Scholarship honors the memory of Connor Joel James.
 Connor was a very curious, creative and independent young man.
 School came easily to him and while he didn’t like to read, he was always finding new ways to learn and explore the world around him.

 APPLICATION DUE: Completed applications must be postmarked by the second Friday of May.
+For 2020, the deadline is extended to May 25.
 They may be mailed with all attachments to SKEF at 223 Commercial St NE Salem, OR 97301 or sent thru inter-district mail.
 Successful applicants will be notified prior to graduation or the completion of the term.